Tingler Tube Flies for salmon, sea trout and steelhead

 The Tingler shown below, comprising a slim stainless steel needle tube of 1.5mm outside diameter combined with a lightly dressed single hook, was tied as a night lure for sea trout.

-The hook has a fairly long shank (I like a hook with a shank length, measured from eye to rear of hook bend, three times the width of the hook gape – my preference also for night sea trout singles) but is very light in weight, allowing the lure to be extended in length with no significant addition of weight at the rear end of the lure.
-An undressed single hook can, of course, be used but the light, sparse, tail-like hook dressing of a few hackle or hair fibres may add, I think, to the attraction, mobility and balance of the lure.
+An undressed single hook can, of course, be used as the tube fly hook but the light, sparse, hook dressing of a few hackle or hair fibres (dressed perhaps to resemble a fish tail) may add, I think, to the attraction, mobility and balance of the lure.
 When dressing the Tingler hook, a short length of the hook near the eye should be left undressed to allow the hook eye to be inserted into the silicone tubing at the rear of the tube without compressing the fine hook dressing, as in the photograph below.